ZEIT-Stiftung: Organization

 The statutory organs consist of a Board of Directors and a Board of Trustees.
-Following the death of the founder, Michael Göring was appointed Executive Director in 1997; he has been President of the Board since 2005.
-Michael Berndt has been Financial Director since 2010.
-Since 1995, Manfred Lahnstein has acted as Chairman of the Board of Trustees.
+Following the death of the founder, Michael Göring was appointed Executive Director in 1997; he has been President of the Board 2005 up to 2021.
+His successor, Manuel J. Hartung, took up his duties as Chairman of the Foundation's Board of Directors at the end of 2021.
+Achim Lange has been Financial Director since 2021.
+Manfred Lahnstein has been acted as Chairman of the Board of Trustees in the years 1995 up to 2019.
+Burkhard Schwenker has been Chairman since 2020.

 Mission statement

 The mission statement of the foundation opens with the following words: 'Civil society is called upon to find solutions to the many challenges in the present and future.
-In the tradition of its founders, Ebelin and Gerd Bucerius, the Zeit-Stiftung is part of the liberal and cosmopolitan civil society it wishes to promote.'
+In the tradition of its founders, Ebelin and Gerd Bucerius, Zeit-Stiftung is part of the liberal and cosmopolitan civil society it wishes to promote.'

 Conditions for grants

 The foundation focuses on funding projects that it has initiated, but also gives grants to outside applicants, preferably in Hamburg, and provided they fit the aims and criteria for funding.
-In 2015 the foundation was able to dispose of revenues of 22.3 million euros.
-As one of the largest privately funded foundations in Germany with assets of von 771 million euros (end of financial year 2015), the Zeit-Stiftung has been able to establish institutions of its own.
+In 2022 the foundation was able to dispose of revenues of 21.7 million euros.
+As one of the largest privately funded foundations in Germany with assets of 1.03 billion euros (end of financial year 2023).
+ZEIT STIFTUNG BUCERIUS has been able to establish institutions of its own.
 A large part of the annual budget is allocated to the independent institutions Bucerius Law School and Bucerius Kunst Forum.